 OverviewCopy link to clipboard

 When you select Funnels from our left side menu, you will see an overview of all funnels created for your game.
-You can easily filter this view by any of the table headers, and also limit it to the funnels you created, by pressing “My funnels”.
+You can easily sort this view by any of the table headers, use the search bar to find a specific one you created, and create a new funnel.

 Create new funnelCopy link to clipboard